 Hey, I know it’s been dust and tumbleweeds over here, but we have a good reason: Beerasana’s opening a real live brick-and-mortar yoga studio.
 The blog won’t die; it’s just in a mini-hibernation until we open.
-Stay posted on all things Body Electric by subscribing to our newsletter (chock full of gossip!*) and hitting that Like button on Facebook.
+Stay posted on all things Body Electric by visiting our website and hitting that Like button on Facebook.
 WE’RE PSYCHED ABOUT THIS NEW VENTURE AND HOPE YOU’LL COME SEE US!

 Today’s dispatch from abroad is by our favorite little Ashtangi, St. Petersburg’s own Jade Skinner.
 She’s been studying in Mysore, India.
 We’re looking forward to her return to teaching this month!